-Cogburn said one solution is an area-based insurance plan that triggers indemnities based on the applicable area plan of insurance for corn.
-Plans like these pay an indemnity when the county experiences a loss, and NSP worked with RMA for more than three years to determine the best solution.
-Prior to that, NSP worked with Members of Congress to insert language into the 2018 Farm Bill instructing RMA to examine the problem.
+Cogburn said one solution is an area-based insurance ten sensitivities, said the average premium for sorghum used for food applications is \$1.00 per bushel. plan that triggers indemnities based on the applicable area plan of insurance for corn.
+Plans like these pay an "Producing food-grade sorghum requires a manageindemnity when the county experiences a loss, and NSP ment commitment by the producer beyond what would worked with RMA for more than three years to deternormally be necessary for commodity sorghum used in feed and fuel applications," he said.
+"It is important to mine the best solution.
+Prior to that, NSP worked with Members of Congress to insert language into the 2018 provide these producers the opportunity of a contract Farm Bill instructing RMA to examine the problem. price option to help protect their increased investment in "This plan would allow producers to insure at a costs of production."

 "This plan would allow producers to insure at a yield and rate more in line with the area corn yield and rate," Cogburn said.
 "Currently, we're discussing an 80 percent factor that would allow a producer in a county with a 200-bushel corn yield to insure sorghum at a 160-bushel yield."
+This plan would come with the downsides accompanying all area plans-namely, the risk that a producer has